Erica Banks

-Erica Scharmane Banks (born October 5, 1998) is an American rapper born and raised in DeSoto, Texas.
+Erica Scharmane Breaux, known professionally as Erica Banks, (born October 5, 1998) is an American rapper born and raised in DeSoto, Texas.
 Following the release of her first three mixtapes, she signed to 1501 Certified Entertainment, who released her self-titled mixtape in June 2020.
 It spawned her first charting single, "Buss It", which went viral on TikTok.
 In January 2021, she signed to Warner Records, on which "Buss It" was reissued.

 Early life

 Banks was born and raised in DeSoto, Texas.
 At the age of 12, she began writing poetry, winning several school contests, and started rapping in high school.
 While attending Texas A&M University–Commerce as a nursing student, she recorded her first songs, leading to her to decide to drop out during her sophomore year to pursue her music career.